ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 to verify the signature and clearly identifies the subject that provided the signature.
 The SPKI and keyId are allowed to support environments where X.509 certificates are not used.

-The optional certificate list provided in `PkixEvidence.intermediateCertificates` enables the insertion of X.509 certificates to support trusting the signatures found in signature blocks.
+The optional certificate list provided in `Evidence.intermediateCertificates` enables the insertion of X.509 certificates to support trusting the signatures found in signature blocks.
 This information is intended to provide the certificates required by the Verifier to validate the endorsement on the certificates included with the signatures. `intermediateCertificates` MAY include any or all intermediate CA certificates needed to build paths.
 It is not required to include trust anchors.
 Order is not significant.

-As described in {{sec-info-model}}, the `TbsPkixEvidence` is a collection of entities.
+As described in {{sec-info-model}}, the `TbsEvidence` is a collection of entities.
 Each entity is associated with a type that defines its class.
 The entity types are represented by object identifiers (OIDs).
 The following ASN.1 definition defines the structures associated with entities: